oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ## Exploratory Analysis
 ### External Game Factors
 **Opponent:** &nbsp;<br>
-Opponents Matter.
-Playing big market teams and a higher opponent winning percentage both lead to higher average ticket prices:
+Playing big market teams and opponents that win more both lead to higher average ticket prices:
 ![Image](/assets/nba/opps.png)

 &nbsp;<br>

 **Weekday:** &nbsp;<br>
-Saturday games have the highest prices on average.
-However, there is not an overly clear trend regarding weekends:
+Saturday games have the highest prices on average, but there are no other clear trends here:
 ![Image](/assets/nba/weekdays.png)

 &nbsp;<br>

 **Star Players:** &nbsp;<br>
-Steph Curry missed 15 games in 2022, and we can see the average ticket prices dropped quickly in the periods he missed games due to injury:
+Steph Curry missed 15 games in 2022, and we can see the average ticket prices dropped quickly when he was out:
 ![Image](/assets/nba/curry_22_graph.png)
 <img src="/assets/nba/curry_22.png" alt="Image" width="200"/> &nbsp;<br>